BedirT/OBS-Timer-Addon/README.md

 This is an OBS Studio add-on that adds a customizable timer to your stream or recording.
 It is built using Python and can be easily integrated into OBS Studio.

-**Note:** This script requires Python 3.6 or higher to work properly.
+**Note:** This script requires Python 3.6 to work properly.
+Higher or lower versions might not work, -OBS related issue-

 ## Features